-Despite the common exclamation that the RV industry is on the decline, actual ownership is currently up 16 percent over 2014 and 2015.
-This fact indicates that many industry pundits are focusing on the 2017 industry trends, which dipped.
+Despite the common exclamation that the RV industry is declining, actual ownership is currently up 16 percent over 2014 and 2015.
+This indicates that many industry pundits are focusing on the 2017 industry trends, which have dipped.

 5. To tow or not to tow

 For retailers and people who earn their living by catering to the needs of RV enthusiasts, the towable market is the one that deserves the focus.
 For instance, in terms of total units, towable RVs represent the bulk of the RV market.
-In fact, towable units for 2020 are expected to outshine non-towable recreational vehicles by a whopping 712 percent.
+Towable units for 2020 are expected to outshine non-towable recreational vehicles by a whopping 712 percent.